fangq/mcx/README.txt

 * make mcx data processing functions in `pmcx` Python module pip-installable for Mac \
   users running on Apple silicon.
 The GPU simulation binary module (`_pmcx`) is not\
   supported on Apple silicon as it does not support CUDA.
-* use replay to produce frequency-domain Jacobians - contributed by Paulliina
+* use replay to produce frequency-domain Jacobians - contributed by Paulliina Hirvi and Jarno Rantaharju

 This release also contains a few bug fixes, including
 * ensure time gate can not exceed gcfg->maxgate, fix #242